 The Department of Philosophy offers supervision from world-class academics with expertise in a wide range of disciplines, able to support and guide you through your research.
 Your progress is carefully monitored to ensure that you are on track to produce a thesis valued by the academic community.
 Throughout your programme, you are able to attend and contribute to research seminars, workshops, and research and transferable skills training courses.

 You may be eligible for a fully-funded PhD scholarship to support your studies with us.
-The PhD in Philosophy at Kent can be funded through the Graduate Teaching Assistantship (GTA) scheme, or through the Consortium for the Humanities and the Arts South-East England (CHASE) collaborative doctoral partnerships.
-Please indicate in your application if you want to be considered for any of these programmes, and explain your eligibility for the chosen scheme.
-For the full list of scholarships available within the School, please see our postgraduate scholarship page.
+The PhD in Philosophy at Kent can be funded through the postgraduate funding page.collaborative doctoral partnerships.
+Please indicate in your application if you want to be considered, and explain your eligibility.
+For the full list of scholarships available within the School, please see our

 A PhD in philosophy is a valuable and flexible qualification, which allows you to develop skills in logical thinking, critical evaluation, persuasion, writing and independent thought.